 1. The RNS/BSS decides that an rSRVCC handover should take place.
 It therefore sends a Relocation Required (case of the Iu interface), or a Handover Required (in the case of the A interface) to the MSC.
 That message includes an indication that an rSRVCC handover is requested.

 2. The MSC Server forwards the rSRVCC request to the source SGSN or the source MME according to what it stored as “serving PS node” for the UE, in a CS to PS HO Request.
 That message includes the transport address provided by the UE (see also clause 6.3.3.4), as well as the address it is sending voice media to (e.g. the transport address of the ATGW or of the remote end).
 It also includes information related to the pre-agreed codec for voice.
+In addition, the IMSI should be also included to allow the source SGSN/MME to identify UE.

 3a.
 When receiving that message, the SGSN/MME sends a Bearer Resource Command to the SGW, to trigger the set up the PS voice bearer.
 The Traffic Aggregate Description (TAD) includes transport address information for both ends of the future packet voice access leg i.e. information provided by both UE and MGW.
 The requested QoS corresponds to the QoS of a packet voice bearer and may take into account the codec information.